unicorn-engine/unicorn-engine.github.io/download.md

 Remember to stick "sudo" in front for root privilege if needed.

+Special notes for Apple Silicon users:

+You will need `cmake` to build the wheel locally due to a lack of affordable runners.

+{% highlight bash %}
+brew install cmake pkg-config
+pip install unicorn --upgrade
+{% endhighlight %}

 ---

 ### Brew package for MacOS - Binaries <img src="/images/homebrew.png" height="28" width="28"> <img src="/images/osx.png" height="28" width="28">